Skip to main content

 8201 N FM 620, Suite 120

-If we receive your payment after 5:00 PM CT daily, on weekends, or on a holiday, we will not process it until the next business day.
+Payments recieved after 5:00 PM CT, on weekends, or on federal holidays will be processed on the next business day.

-After you submit your payment and before it is processed, it is considered a "pending" payment.
-Online payments can only be canceled while they are still pending.
-To cancel your pending payment, log into our website and select Scheduled Payments.
+Online payments can only be canceled while they are still in a pending status.
+To cancel your pending payment, log into your account and select Scheduled Payments.
 Click on (x) to delete and Cancel Payment.

-Whether you're sending funds to close on your new home or paying off the loan on your old home, it's important to be vigilant against wire fraud.
+Whether you're sending funds to close on your new home or paying off your old home, it's important to be vigilant against wire fraud.
 To learn more, click here.

 Payoff Information